eitancohen77/Figma-HTML-CSS-converter/README.md

 ![alt text](images/image.png)

-Keep in mind, my token has exceede its usage and I can't apply for new ones, so as regards to the server asking the user for the id, it's all done based on theory alone and I wasn't able to test, though I am confident it should still work.
-Because of this I also used fake mockData in order to mimic how an identical API call would send back data.

 `localhost:3000/input` prompts the user for the figma design id.
 This is then sent to the server where it orchestrates a figma api call.

+Keep in mind, my token has exceeded its usage and I can't apply for new ones, so in regards to the server asking the user for the id, it's all done based on theory alone and I wasn't able to test it, though I am confident it would work.
+Because of this I also used fake mockData in order to mimic how an identical API call would send back data.

 ### Server